TBD54566975/tbdex/protocol/README.md

 ## Messages
 Messages form exchanges between users and PFIs.
 ## Resources
-A tbDEX resource is not a tbDEX message. i.e. it does not follow the message structure, and therefore does not include fields like `to`, `threadId`, etc as above.
-A tbdex resource is published for anyone to read and generally used as a part of the discovery process by users.
+A tbDEX resource is not a tbDEX message. i.e. it does not follow the message structure, and therefore does not include fields like `to`, `threadId`, etc. A tbdex resource is published for anyone to read and generally used as a part of the discovery process by users.

 # Resource Types